IPA and an external identity provider integration - idp objects#

 The external IdP reference object needs to contain the following information:

-• client_secret (optional, may be an empty string, must be protected as a password)
+(optional, may be an empty string, must be protected as a password)scope (case sensitive string)

 Additionally, an idp object needs to be referenced from a user object, thus a link attribute has to be defined.
 This translates into the following attribute type definitions: